Salvadana/whata_ontology/extreme_design/stories.md

 ### Title: Perspectivisation Theory Research
 ### Description:
 Emma is a researcher in the cognitive science field and she wants to understand the connections of the whataboutism phenomenon with the cognitive perspectivisation.
-She wants to explore the phenomenon as an act of perspective shifting.
-Her aim is to compare the elements and means involved in a perspectivisation act with the elements present in a whataboutist discourse.
+She wants to explore the phenomenon as an act of focus shifting within a cognitive perspectivisation situation.
+Her aim is to compare and, if possible, align the elements and means involved in a perspectivisation act with the elements present in a whataboutist discourse.

 #### cqs:
 1. Is whataboutism recognisable as an (or part of an ) act of perspectivisation?
 Which elements of the cognitive perspectivisation are present and manifest concretely in a whataboutist claim?